Data States and Types

 Master Data

-- Core business data that remains consistent across different systems, such as customer or product information.
+- Core business data that is consistent across different systems

 -